nuviktor/mth/README.md

 Most Talkative Host
 ===================

 Intended to be bolted on to [MTC](https://github.com/nuviktor/mtc), this should allow me to auto-find the IP consuming the most bandwidth and print it to stdout.
-Unfinished, and currently only works on my network (and IPv4).
+Only works for IPv4 and networks with at least 16 mask bits.

 I've no previous experience in C so some of this could likely be cringeworthy.